sdrobert/pydrobert-pytorch/docs/source/cli.rst

   This command writes the following space-delimited key-value pairs to an output file in sorted order:

-  1. "max_ali_class", the maximum inclusive class id found over "ali/" (if available, -1 if not)
+  1.  "max_ali_class", the maximum inclusive class id found over "ali/" (if available, -1 if not).
-  2. "max_ref_class", the maximum inclussive class id found over "ref/" (if available, -1 if not)
+  2.  "max_ref_class", the maximum inclussive class id found over "ref/" (if available, -1 if not).
-  3. "num_utterances", the total number of listed utterances
+  3.  "num_utterances", the total number of listed utterances.
-  4. "num_filts", F
+  4.  "num_filts", F.
-  5. "total_frames", the sum of N over the data dir
+  5.  "total_frames", the sum of T over the data dir.
+  6.  "total_tokens", the sum of R over the data dir (if available, -1 if not).
-  6. "count_<i>", the number of instances of the class "<i>" that appear in "ali/" (if available).
-If "count_<i>" is a valid key, then so are "count_<0 to i>".
+  7.  "count_<i>", the number of instances of the class "<i>" that appear in "ali/" (if available).
-     "count_<i>" is left-padded with zeros to ensure that the keys remain in the same order in the table as the class indices.
-The maximum i will be equal to the value of "max_ali_class"
+  8.  "segs_<i>".
+The number of segments of the class "<i>" that appear in "ali/" (if available).
+A segment of "<i>" is a maximal run of instances of "<i>" which appear sequentially in an alignment.
+For example, the alignment "0 1 0 1 1 1" would have "count_0 = 2" and "count_1 = 4", but "segs_0 = segs_1 = 2".
+  9.  "rcount_<i>", the total number of frames reference tokens with type index "<i>" occupy according to the segment boundaries listed in the sequences in "ref/" (if available).
+If any token sequence containing index "<i>" does not provide segment boundaries (or "<i>" never occurs), "rcount_<i>" is set to "-1".
+  10. "rsegs_<i>", the total number of segments (i.e. tokens) with type index "<i>" that appear in "ref/" (if available).

+  If "max_ali_class" was found (>= 0), all key/value pairs for "count_0-<max_ali_class>"
+  and "segs_0-<max_ali_class>" will be specified in the file, even if they aren't found in the directory.
+Indices "<i>" will be left-padded with zeros so that keys are sorted in increasing index.
+The same holds for "max_ref_class", "rcount_<i>", and "rsegs_<i>".

+  In an invalid data directory, the stored key/value pairs are not guaranteed to be correct.
+Passing the "--strict" flag will validate the directory first.
+Passing "--fix" instead will validate the directory and fix any small issues.
+See the function "validate_spect_data_set" in the pydrobert.torch.data Python module for more information on the validation process.

   Note that the output can be parsed as a Kaldi (http://kaldi-asr.org/) text table of integers.

   positional arguments:
     dir                   The torch data directory